-From Afghanistan to the World Cup, Tiny, Wealthy Qatar Steps Up
+From Afghanistan to the World Cup, tiny, wealthy Qatar steps up

 Standing beside him, Qatar’s foreign minister, Mohammed bin Abdulrahman Al Thani, called the United States “our most important ally.”

-The sunny moment, before a bank of U.S. and Qatari flags, marked a sharp turnaround in bilateral relations from the previous administration, which had initially supported a blockade against Qatar by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt.
+The sunny moment, before a bank of U.S. and Qatari flags, marked a sharp turnaround in bilateral relations from the previous U.S. administration, which had initially supported a blockade against Qatar by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt.
 Those countries, backed by President Donald Trump, accused Qatar of supporting terrorism and interfering in the internal affairs of other Arab states, accusations that Qatar denied.

 The blockade ended early this year, before Biden’s inauguration.